chanwoo-lee-phil/chanwoo-lee-phil.github.io/_pages/research.md

 author_profile: true
 ---

 Many of my current research projects revolve around the intersection of general philosophy of science, metaphysics, and philosophy of mathematics.

-I believe that the synergy between these areas can lead to more exciting inquiries.
+Also, I have a growing interest in applied ethics, especially regarding population ethics and existential risks.

 ## Publications